-Enclosed please find our proposal to offer a Post Bachelor's Certificate (PBC) in Philanthropy.
-The PBC will be a 12-credit-hour fully online stackable credential that is non-residence-based, and aimed at the working professional.
-Establishing the PBC program further exemplifies the University mission, vision, and goals and creates opportunities for students to develop collaborative practice and interprofessional competencies to successfully work in the dynamic and changing landscape of higher education and non-profit organizations.
+Enclosed please find our proposal to offer a Master of Arts degree in Philanthropy.
+The demands of changing demographics in an increasingly diverse society support the need for higher education professionals to be equipped with the professional skills and expertise to develop learners and professionals for the ever-increasing needs of philanthropy within higher education and within non-profit organizations.
+NDMU's proposed MA program will provide an opportunity for the next generation of administrators to receive the training necessary to lead institutions and organizations into an ever-changing future.
+The Master of Arts Degree in Philanthropy will be a 30-credit-hour fully online, non-residence-based program aimed at the working professional.
+Establishing the MA program further exemplifies the University mission, vision, and goals and creates opportunities for students to develop collaborative practice and interprofessional competencies to successfully work in the dynamic and changing landscape of higher education and non-profit organizations.

 In its continuing effort to increase the number of highly effective higher education leaders especially focusing upon the diversity and changing populations in the state of Maryland, NDMU is uniquely positioned to continue to prepare future leaders.
-The proposed program, is a continuation of the long tradition of teacher education at Notre Dame and a logical extension of our education programs.
+The proposed program, built primarily from existing courses, is a continuation of the long tradition of teacher education at Notre Dame and a logical extension of our education programs.
 The proposed program signals the ongoing commitment by NDMU to prepare educators to have the knowledge, skills and dispositions needed to close the achievement gap for diverse learners with skills to lead inclusive settings.

 This degree program addresses the Maryland State Plan for Postsecondary Education, 2017-2021.
-The Post Bachelor's Certificate (PBC) in Philanthropy will use a holistic admissions process to select a talented and diverse student body thereby supporting the State's minority student achievement goals.
+The MA program uses a holistic admissions process to select a talented and diverse student body thereby supporting the State's minority student achievement goals.
 Accessibility and affordability of education will be maintained, as the University does not charge out of state tuition.
 The Maryland Higher Education Commission State Plan: Increasing Student Success with Less Debt 2017-2021 goals and strategies call for Access, Success and Innovation.
-The proposed program allows students access to an opportunity to enroll in and earn a post- Bachelor's Certificate that will support their advancement in the workforce meeting the critical need across Maryland.
-The proposed program will provide a high quality affordable program that fosters innovation and includes support services to ensure student success.
-The curriculum and support services are designed to facilitate ontime degree completion, include career planning and advising, and provide innovative pedagogical options that serve the needs of both traditional and non-traditional students.
-Approval of this new certificate program will provide increased professional development opportunities for educators and more fully address the needs of the region.
+The proposed program allows students access to an opportunity to enroll in and earn a professional degree that will support their advancement in the workforce meeting the critical need across Maryland.
+The proposed program will provide a high quality affordable degree program that fosters innovation and includes support services to ensure student success.
+The curriculum and support services are designed to facilitate on-time degree completion, include career planning and advising, and provide innovative pedagogical options that serve the needs of both traditional and non-traditional students.
+Approval of this new program will provide increased professional development opportunities for educators and non-profit leaders, and more fully address the needs of the region.